WAUthethird/Marble-Marcher-Community-Edition/build_on_windows.md

 6. Download and unzip AntTweakBar to the `Libraries` folder: [http://anttweakbar.sourceforge.net](http://anttweakbar.sourceforge.net)
   * Inside the resulting unzipped folder should be just a folder called `AntTweakBar`.
 Move this folder outside its parent folder, into `Libraries`.
 Delete the now empty parent folder.

-7. Download and unzip GLM to the `Libraries` folder: [https://github.com/g-truc/glm/releases/latest](https://github.com/g-truc/glm/releases/latest)
+7. Download and unzip GLM to the `Libraries` folder.
+I used the .zip version of the 0.9.9.8 release: [https://github.com/g-truc/glm/releases/tag/0.9.9.8](https://github.com/g-truc/glm/releases/tag/0.9.9.8)
   * Inside the resulting unzipped folder should be just a folder called `glm`.
 Move this folder outside its parent folder, into `Libraries`.
 Delete the now empty parent folder.

 8. Download and unzip GLEW to the `Libraries` folder.
 I used the 2.1.0 Windows binaries: [http://glew.sourceforge.net/](http://glew.sourceforge.net/)